'Astra Blue'

 Dwarf Balloon Flower

 b.
 1913'Astra Blue' is a compact dwarf form of Platycodon grandiflorus hybrid Balloon Flower.
-It is at most eight inches to a foot tall but frequently remaines four to six inches tall, with a scant six to eight inch spread.
+This long-lived perennial forms a tight clumping ball of leaves eight inches to a foot tall & wide.
 Only the foliage is dwarf; the flowers are as large as tall full-sized cultivars.

 Planted eight inches apart they can form a long-flowering groundcover.
 It grows easily from seed, does well in containers & window boxes, & is a good edging or rockery plant.